bagantonyan/Innoloft_task/README.md

 ## Setup Instructions

 ### The database is SQLite, so you don't need to configure it
 ### You just need to run docker container.
-Use this commands in docker-compose terminal
+Go to Solution directory and use this commands
 ```
 docker compose build
 ```